Abenitez27/Abenitez27.github.io/docs/index.md

 Here is the link to the interactive app on [Heroku](https://nba-eda-app-streamlit.herokuapp.com/) and Streamlit platform.
 This application webscrapes data from the website [Basket Ball Reference] (https://www.basketball-reference.com/) and puts the data into a pandas data frame.
 Streamlit allows for the interactive user input selection boxes to change the data according to the users needs.
 The code is [here](https://github.com/Abenitez27/NBA_EDA_app)

+### Crypto Currency app:
+This app is an interactive [crypto currency data visualizer](https://cryptocurrency-app-streamlit.herokuapp.com/) using Heroku and Streamlit.
+This app allows the user to see the top 100 crypto currency stocks currently from the website
+[CoinMarketCap][(https://coinmarketcap.com/).
+The main purpose of the app is to help the user see the price change of the crypto currency in a better visualized way using a barplot.

 ### Header 3